 13.2.1 Simple recurrent selection

 Simple Recurrent Selection (SRS) is a plant breeding technique that aims to improve the performance of crops over multiple generations by selectively breeding individuals with desirable traits.
 This method is particularly valuable in enhancing quantitative traits, such as yield, disease resistance, and stress tolerance (Falconer and Mackay, 1996).
-In this comprehensive discussion, we will delve into the principles, applications, and advantages of Simple Recurrent Selection, supported by relevant references (Hallauer et al., 1988).
+In this comprehensive discussion, we will delve into the principles, applications, and advantages of Simple Recurrent Selection, supported by relevant references.

 Principles of Simple Recurrent Selection

 Simple Recurrent Selection involves a cyclic process that spans multiple generations.
 The key steps in this approach include the initial selection of a population, evaluation of progeny, and subsequent reintroduction of the selected individuals into the breeding population.
 The cycle is then repeated to gradually accumulate favorable alleles and improve the overall performance of the crop.
 The foundation of Simple Recurrent Selection lies in the understanding of genetic variation within a population.
 By identifying individuals with superior traits and allowing them to contribute to the next generation, breeders can gradually shape the genetic composition of the population to meet specific objectives.
 This iterative process is essential for enhancing complex, polygenic traits that are influenced by multiple genes.